Teodor92/Project-Company-Life/specification/index.md

 # Project Company Life

-This document service as a general overview of the all the topics related to the construction of the project in question.
+This document serves as a general overview of the all the topics related to the construction of the project in question.

 ## General description

-The purpose of this project is rather straight forward - create a web application that can serve as a marketing site for a company.
-The web site should contain the following functionality:
+The purpose of this project is rather straightforward - create a web application that can serve as a marketing site for a company.
+The website should contain the following functionality:

 - A configurable landing page.
 - A section with job ads.